gohugoio/hugo/content/en/functions/time.md

 keywords: [dates,time,location]
 signature: ["time INPUT [LOCATION]"]
 workson: []
-hugoversion:
+hugoversion: "v0.77.0"
 relatedfuncs: []
 deprecated: false
 aliases: []
 ---

-`time` converts a timestamp string with an optional timezone into a [`time.Time`](https://godoc.org/time#Time) structure so you can access its fields:
+`time` converts a timestamp string with an optional default location into a [`time.Time`](https://godoc.org/time#Time) structure so you can access its fields:

 ```
 {{ time "2016-05-28" }} → "2016-05-28T00:00:00Z"